napari/docs/docs/developers/documentation/index.md

 1. The main napari documentation is built from sources located at the [napari/docs](https://github.com/napari/docs) repository on GitHub.
-That repository is where all the narrative documentation (e.g. tutorials, how-to guides) pull requests should be made.
+That repository is where all the narrative documentation (e.g. tutorials, how-to guides, etc. on napari.org) pull requests should be made.
 This narrative napari documentation is written in [Myst markdown](https://myst-parser.readthedocs.io/en/latest/index.html), a version of [commonmark](https://spec.commonmark.org/) Markdown